binit-official/Snake_feed/README.md

-# Snake Game
+# Snake_Feed

-A simple implementation of the classic Snake game using Pygame.
+A simple implementation of the nostalgic Snake game using Pygame.

 ## Requirements